 Inspiration is ideas.
 Inspiration does not require action.

 There’s a bible scripture that says “All scripture is inspired by God”.
 In that context, you can see that inspiration represents ideas (God’s) transferred over to people (the writers).
-This isn’t a bible lesson, by the way.
+This isn’t a bible lesson, by the way, and it applies as well to all the stupid mistakes made by. for example, MBA students.
 This an English lesson.
 Technically, a writer — no matter how inspired by external ideas — does not have to do anything with them.
 I currently have a VAST number of inspired ideas that could turn into an essay, a book, or a short story… doesn’t mean they will.

 Inspiration is a feeling, a thought, or idea.
 That’s it.